Last Updated on

 - Corn (34 mcg per cup)

-Less folic acid in the body can lead to folate deficiency.
+Less amount of folic acid in the body can lead to folate deficiency.
 The symptoms, though subtle, include:

 - Weight loss